-G. Specific flexibility provisions applied
+F. Specific flexibility provisions applied

 Since Republic of Mauritius is not separately tagging technology support received and required, all information of support received is reported under financial support received and required.
-The country as a robust MRV portal which is being upgraded with support from Initiative for Climate Action Transparency (ICAT) to monitor fund received for adaptation and mitigation projects.

-H. Information on areas of improvement in relation to reporting
+G. Information on areas of improvement in relation to reporting